LiavB2/ominicient-lavebear/_posts/2023-04-05-AP_computers_networks.md

 > As we have learned, a computer needs aa program to do something smart.
 The sequence of a program initiates a series of actions with the computers Central Processing Unit (CPU).
 This component is essentially a binary machine focussing on program instructions provided.
 The CPU retrieives and stores the data it acts upon in Random Access Memory (RAM).
 Between the CPU, RAM, and Storage Devices a computer can work with many programs and large amounts of data.

 List specification of your Computer, or Computers if working as Pair/Trio
-- Processor GHz:
+- Processor GHz: 11th Gen Intel(R) Core(TM) i3-1115G4 @ 3.00GHz
-- Memory in GB:
+- Memory in GB: 8.00 GB (7.56 GB usable)
-- Storage in GB:
+- Storage in GB: 256 GB
-- OS:
+- OS: Windows 11 Home 22H2

 Define or describe usage of Computer using Computer Programs.
 Pictures are preferred over a lot of text.
 Use your experience.
-- Input devices
+- Input devices: physical piece of hardware that connects to a primary device (such as computer) ti oprovide user input
-- Output devices
+- Output devices: a piece of equipment/hardware that gives result of the entered input after processing (ex: printer/monitor)
-- Program File
+- Program File: directory name of a standard folder in Microsoft Windows operating systems, applications that aren't part of OS are installed here
-- Program Code
+- Program Code: set of instructions written in a programming language
-- Processes
+- Processes: instance of a program running on a computer
-- Ports
+- Ports: virtual port where network connections start and end
-- Data File
+- Data File: a computer file that stores data to be used by a computer app or system, including input and output data
-- Inspect Running Code
+- Inspect Running Code: debugging, find the root of a problem in a code base
-- Inspect Variables
+- Inspect Variables: can move your mouse over the name of the variable to inspect the variables

 ![]({{site.baseurl}}/images/cpu.jpeg "https://github.com/LiavB2/ominicient-lavebear")